IDCI-Consulting/SimpleMediaBundle/README.md

         ...

-Then when you wish to upload and associate a media, simply call the `idci_simplemedia.manager` service to create you form and process it as explain below:
+Then when you wish to upload and associate a media, simply call the `idci_simplemedia.manager` service to create a form and process it as explain below:

     // This classic form creation
     // $form = $this->createForm(new MyObjectType(), $myObject);